Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is A Gift For Down Payment?

-A gifted down payment is simply money that has been gifted to you, usually by a family member or friend.
-Since the money is a gift, it is not taxable and can be used for any purpose including putting it towards a down payment.
+A gifted down payment is simply money that has been given to you as a gift, usually by a family member or friend.
+Since the money is a gift and not a loan, it is not charged interest and does not have to be repaid.
+Buyers can use this monetary gift towards a down payment, as long as there is a paper trail showing that it is not a loan and is coming from reliable sources.

 Rules On Gifts For Down Payment

-Mortgages have many regulations ranging from high-risk thresholds to insurance, so it makes sense that there are some rules on gifted down payments.
+Mortgages have many regulations, ranging from high-risk thresholds to insurance.
+Given this, it makes sense that there are some rules surrounding gifted down payments.

 Who Can Offer Gift Money For A Mortgage?

 Lenders don’t want you to use gift money that requires repayment.
 Otherwise, it won’t be a true gift, and you would be in debt both for the mortgage and the down payment (making you a high-risk borrower).
-Debt-to-income ratios are a major factor when approving someone for a mortgage, so if you have to repay the gift money, that’ll increase your debt-to-income ratio.
+Debt-to-income ratios are a major factor when approving someone for a mortgage.
+So, if you have to repay the gift money, this would increase your debt-to-income ratio.

 How Much Money Can Be Gifted As A Down Payment In Canada?